Foraging & connecting with plants - 3 night woodland retreat

 Your accommodation will be in comfortable and spacious, single-occupancy bell tents, which include a single foam mattress and protective cover, pillows and a box for muddy shoes and a simple table.
 Guests are asked to be bring their own sleeping bag.
 We like to call it comfortable camping rather than glamping!
 There is a covered fire hearth area for wet weather.

-We have created a shower and toilet block at the campsite featuring four hot showers and three flushing loos.
-It is a lovely timber framed building constructed by students from South Devon College.
+There is a timber-frame shower and toilet block at the campsite featuring four hot showers and three flushing loos (constructed by students from South Devon College).